European Economic Association

-The fifth lecture was held on January 3 2010 once again at the annual American Economic Association congress, Atlanta Georgia.
+The fifth lecture was held on January 3 2010 once again at the annual American Economic Association congress, held in Atlanta Georgia.
 Richard Blundell gave the lecture entitled "Empirical Evidence and Tax Policy Design: Lessons from the Mirrlees Review".
-This lecture was followed by a coffee break.
-The same lecture was given at the FBBVA headquarters in Madrid Spain in September 2010.
+The same lecture was given at the Fundación BBVA headquarters in Madrid in September 2010.
 The lecture was published as "Tax Policy Reform: The Role Of Empirical Evidence" in JEEA 10:1

-On January 7 2011, Daron Acemoglu gave the sixth JEEA-FBBVA lecture, and the fourth to be held at the ASSA meetings, in Denver, Colorado.
-The lecture, entitled "Intellectual Property Rights Policy, Competition and Innovation", was held in at the FBBVA headquarters in Madrid in March, 2012.
+On January 7 2011, Daron Acemoglu gave the sixth JEEA-FBBVA lecture, and the fourth to be held at the ASSA meetings, which was held in Denver, Colorado.
+The lecture, entitled "Intellectual Property Rights Policy, Competition and Innovation", was held in at the Fundación BBVA headquarters in Madrid in March, 2012.
 The lecture was published in JEEA 10:1

 John Van Reenen gave the eighth JEEA-FBBVA lecture and the sixth held at the ASSA Meetings, held in San Diego on January 4 2013.
 The lecture was entitled "Growth and the New Economics of Management".
 The lecture was also held at the Fundación BBVA headquarters in Madrid on May 30.
 The lecture was published as "The New Empirical Economics of Management" in JEEA 12:4

 Jean-Charles Rochet gave the ninth JEEA-FBBVA lecture, and seventh to be held at the ASSA Meetings, at 12.30pm on Saturday January 4, in Philadelphia.
-This lecture was given at the FBBVA headquarters in Madrid on Monday May 4 2014.
+This lecture was given at the Fundación BBVA headquarters in Madrid on Monday May 4 2014.
 The lecture was entitled "How Can Government Borrow So Much?
 A Public Choice Theory of Sovereign Debt"

 For further information, please contact the EEA central office at firstname.lastname@example.org

-The EEA publically thanks BBVA FOUNDATION for their continued support, without which these lectures would not be possible.
+The EEA publically thanks Fundación BBVA for their continued support, without which these lectures would not be possible.